Skip to main content

 Event shaping

 Live UI events are shaped by src/fleet_rlm/api/events/events.py and src/fleet_rlm/runtime/execution/streaming_events.py.
+Since 0.5.50, direct, tool-using, and RLM turns share a single dspy.streamify replay path, so every turn flows through one websocket event pipeline regardless of routing.
 Each event is a JSON envelope:

 • event — the streamed event frame.